larssn/cordova-angular-seed/README.md

-`cordova run android --dev` do a dev (Just in Time) build `cordova run android --aot` do an "Ahead of Time" build `cordova run android --prod` do a production build `cordova build android --prod --release` do a release
+`cordova run android --dev` do a dev (Just in Time) build `cordova run android --aot` do an "Ahead of Time" build `cordova run android --prod` do a production build `cordova build android --prod --release` do an Android release

 ### Develop in web browser
 ```